memfault/interrupt/_posts/2023-08-23-firmware-encryption-with-python.md

 ## Firmware Encryption Explained

-Encryption of information is a process of encoding information, specifically applied to firmware, which involves converting the original firmware image **plaintext** into an alternative form **ciphertext**.
+Encryption is a process of encoding information, specifically applied to firmware, which involves converting the original firmware image **plaintext** into an alternative form **ciphertext**.
 Authorized parties who possess the encryption key can decrypt the ciphertext back into plaintext and access the original information.

 When performing firmware updates with security in mind, it is important to consider the authenticity and confidentiality of our firmware.
 Encrypting the firmware is a way to enhance the confidentiality of our update system.
 Let’s see when it is advisable to implement firmware encryption.